How to Add PDF Bookmarks and Outline in Java

 JAVA

-Please noteIf you merge two PDF documents together whose bookmarks share identical names, this can lead to a disruption in the bookmark list itself.
+Please noteIf you merge two PDF documents together whose bookmarks share identical names, this can disrupt the bookmark list itself.

 Frequently Asked Questions

-How can I add bookmarks to a PDF in Java?
+How do I add bookmarks to a PDF document in Java?

 Darrius Serrant